 - See “Report on interconnection requirements for PV industry in the Northeast U.S.” NESEMC; July 2017

 - SolarConnecticut to address further in RE06

-SHR Energy Management has delivered comprehensive solar energy solutions for over a decade.
-SHR was one of the earliest developers of solar installations in the Northeast U.S. under the leadership of Founder and Chief Executive Noel Lafayette.
-With a comprehensive understanding of every stage of solar development, Noel demonstrates a deep knowledge of solar industry complexities, including regulatory matters, financial incentives, and renewable energy credit markets.
-SHR is capable of handling commercial, municipal, and utility projects ranging in size from 200kw to 25MW with access to over $500 million in capital funds.
-SHR is experienced in developing a wide variety of energy cost-saving projects, along with access to financing sources, knowledge of state/local regulations and incentives.
-This combination of the elements allows SHR Energy Management to move quickly with unmatched flexibility and transparency in our approach.
+SHR Energy Management has delivered comprehensive solar energy solutions throughout the northeast U.S. for over a decade.
+SHR Founder and Chief Executive Noel Lafayette of Weston CT demonstrates a deep knowledge of solar industry complexities, including regulatory matters, financial incentives, and renewable energy credit markets.
+SHR draws on this knowledge to develop commercial, municipal, and utility projects ranging in size from 200kw to 25MW.
 For more information, contact us today.